-Cash and cash equivalents
+Cash and Cash Equivalents

-Cash and cash equivalents include cash and temporary investments which have a maturity date of three months or less at the date of purchase.
+Cash and cash equivalents include cash and temporary investments which have an original maturity date of three months or less at the date of purchase.
 Cash equivalents include cash held by investment custodians and money market accounts stated at cost, which approximates fair value.
-No cash was paid for interest or income taxes for the year ended June 30, 2023.
+No cash was paid for interest or income taxes for the year ended June 30, 2024.